kuzzleio/sdk-php/.github/pull_request_template.md

 <!--
-  This template is not mandatory.
+  This template is optional.
-  It simply serves to provide a guide to allow a better review of pull requests.
+  It simply serves as a guide to allow a better review of pull requests.
 -->

 <!--